bzeeno/riscv-cpu/README.md

 		- psrc = 00
 		- auipc = 1

+- Note: Any "z" seen above represents the output z from the ALU, it is not referring to a high impedance state

 ### Register File
 - Inputs:
 	- rs1: Register source 1.
 Held in bits \[19:15] of instruction